 Abaddon: We didn’t need to get that far “Laughs” But the name, it was just kind of just nowhere until somebody was doing something with it, but it had to be at least two of the members, you know, it wouldn’t be like one.
 It had to be two.
-Then, it had to be two, and as much as Cronos will go out and say whatever he’s saying at every opportunity now, back then, he would say the same thing.
+Then, it had to be two, and as much as Cronos will go out and say whatever he’s saying at every opportunity now, he would say the same thing back then.
 And, I find it quite interesting that now he’s changed his tune.
-You know, that backtracking thing, where he’s changed his tune, you know, it’s about the combinations.
+That backtracking thing, where he’s changed his tune, you know, it’s about the combinations.
 The original three people had some chemistry, whatever that was.
 We have a kind of chemistry, whatever that is.
-You know?
 And, that doesn’t mean to say that the other two guitarists weren’t good, but they didn’t have the chemistry, Al didn’t have the chemistry, you know?

-It was interesting when you said that at some point Conrad started to be Cronos 24/7.
-When did that actually happen?
+It was interesting when you said that at some point, Conrad started to be Cronos 24/7.
+When did that happen?

 Mantas: It was straight after the release of BLACK METAL.
 Honestly, that’s when I was set to leave the band.

-Abaddon: He started believing his press, and that’s a very dangerous thing.
+Abaddon: He started believing his press, and that’s a perilous thing.
 It was in a kind of middle of the whole thing that exploded.
 Don’t forget you’ve got a bunch of guys who, from the very first proper concert, played to 2000 people and then you had Metallica supporting your band, and then you had the whole world talking about heavy metal again, and it was like, “Fucking hell, who’s them?
 Who are these guys?”
 You know?
-And, every magazine’s full of all this stuff and I was still an apprentice in a fucking… in a factory.
-I would go to the factory and guys are opening the magazine.
-Guys are opening the magazine going, “Why are you in this fucking magazine?
+And, every magazine’s full of all this stuff, and I was still an apprentice in a fucking factory.
+I would go to the factory, and the guys are opening the magazine.
+Guys are opening the magazine, going, “Why are you in this fucking magazine?
 What the fuck is…?”
 I was like, “I don’t know.”
 I don’t fucking get it.
 I’m sorry, I don’t get it.
 I’m just playing… I was playing on a Saturday with three mates and…

 Mantas: We had no clue what was going on.
 I don’t think the record company had any clue what was going on.
 That was our first international show, and that was in 1982.

-Tony Dolan: And, all of this stuff, which is the story of Venom, all of their material, all of their equipment got embargoed in America.
-So, when they traveled back from the New York shows with Metallica, they didn’t have any fucking gear, but they were due to go and play a festival.
+Tony Dolan: And, all of this stuff, which is the story of Venom, all of their material and equipment, got embargoed in America.
+When they traveled back from the New York shows with Metallica, they didn’t have any fucking gear, but they were due to play a festival.
 So, they go, “Well, we can’t go to the festival because we’ve got no gear.”
 “Well, you’ve got to go.
-“We said, “We’ve got no fucking gear, we can’t play.”
+“We said, “We’ve got no fucking gear; we can’t play.”
 And, they said, “Well, you’ve got to go.”
 “Well, what are we going to do?”
 They said, “Well, just go and go on stage and apologize to everybody and say you’ll come back.”
-So, they go on to a fucking festival crowd, where they’re supposed to be headlining and they haven’t got any fucking gear and what they do is that they played on the screens the “Witching Hour” and “Bloodlust” videos.
+So, they go on to a fucking festival crowd, where they’re supposed to be headlining, and they haven’t got any fucking gear and what they do is that they played on the screens the “Witching Hour” and “Bloodlust” videos.
 The fucking place goes nuts, and then they walk on stage, and he’ll tell you, he was fucking crying and saying, “I didn’t know what to do.”
 It was all these people going just nuts because they walked on stage to apologize.
 I mean, that’s what the level of that was.

 THE SCOOTER STORY

-One interesting thing what happened in 2006 was Mantas’s gig with the techno star Scooter.
-How did the whole thing actually happen?
+One exciting thing that happened in 2006 was Mantas’s gig with the techno star Scooter.
+How did the whole thing happen?

 Mantas: I don’t know why I was offered the job?
-I don’t know why.
-The Mantas band, which was morphing into drill at the point, we had the German management, and I didn’t know what to do next.
-The management, it was a sort of a husband and wife team, and they also did stage monitoring and production for Scooter, and I had no clue.
+I don’t know why—the Mantas band, which was morphing into drill at the point.
+We had German management, and I didn’t know what to do next.
+The management was a sort of a husband and wife team, and they also did stage monitoring and production for Scooter, and I had no clue.
 I didn’t know who Scooter was; I had no fucking clue about anything.
 I didn’t even know Jenny and Marcus looked after this band, and then Jenny called me one day, and she said, “I’ve got a request.”
 I was like, “Okay.”
 And, then she told me what it was, and I said, “I don’t know about this?”

 How did you other guys react when you heard about that thing?